R3ptarGreen/WikiCoffee---Project/README.md

 ### The Challenge

-ShopWave is a project designed and coded by Edgar Mendez.
-Create a E-commerce with a shopping cart with multiple async bugs that I was unaware of.
+WikiCoffee is a project designed and coded by Edgar Mendez.
+Create a simple wiki for coffee cart with multiple context data.

 ### Screenshot